Separation Anxiety and Your Child

 Something that you only do during times of separation.
 This can become a safety net of comfort for your child once it becomes familiar.
-It could be something like a hug and a kiss or a high five and then a phrase that you only use during this routine.
+It could be something like a hug and a kiss or a high five and then a phrase or phrases that you only use during this routine.
 Make something up that fits your family, then do it each time you leave.
 Small rituals like this can make a child feel connected to you before you leave and pretty soon it will become a fun part of your goodbye.

 Tip #6: Don’t brush off their anxiety.

 It’s good to show compassion and still hold the boundary of separating.
-You could say something like, “I know it’s hard to be apart but before you know it mommy will be back again to see you, And while mommy is gone you get to play with…” When you do this you’re validating their feelings while still letting them know that you ARE leaving.
+You could say something like, “I know it’s hard to be apart, but before you know it, mommy will be back again to see you, and while mommy is gone you get to play with…” When you do this, you’re validating their feelings while still letting them know that you ARE leaving.

 Tip #7: Build in a time of transition.